 IDEC8033 Research Project

-A maximum of 6 units from the following experiential courses:
+A maximum of 6 units from completion of experiential courses from the following list:

 ANIP6503 Australian National Internships Program A